Uber: Ripley - kill switch

 A January 2018 report by Bloomberg News stated that Uber routinely used a "panic button" system, codenamed "Ripley", that locked, powered off and changed passwords on staff computers when those offices were subjected to government raids.
 Uber allegedly used this button at least 24 times, from spring 2015 until late 2016.

 The company claimed the kill switches were not intended to obstruct justice, but rather to protect intellectual property, customer privacy, and due process and that no data was permanently deleted, and was available for authorities to obtain later.

 Counter-intelligence research on class action plaintiffs

 In 2016, Uber hired Ergo, a global security consulting firm, to secretly investigate plaintiffs involved in a class action lawsuit.
 Ergo operatives posed as acquaintances of the plaintiff's counsel and tried to contact their associates to obtain information.
 As a result, the judge threw out evidence that was obtained in a fraudulent manner.

+Insufficient accessibility

+According to a lawsuit filed in 2018, not enough Uber drivers own a wheelchair accessible vans (WAV), in violation of accessibility laws.

+Refusal to transport service animals

+While drivers are required to transport service animals, drivers have been criticized for refusal to transport service animals, which, in the United States, is in violation of the Americans with Disabilities Act.
+In 2021, an arbitrator awarded $1.1 million to a visually impaired passenger who travels with a guide dog because she was denied Uber rides 14 separate times.